Alert

 Products will carry a “CE” marking to signify compliance with the regulation’s requirements.
 This marking is already widely used on products sold in the European Economic Area (EEA) to indicate they meet high safety, health, and environmental standards.

-Certain devices — such as medical devices, aeronautical products, — may be exempt from the CRA if they are already covered by existing EU laws.
+Certain devices — such as medical devices and aeronautical products — may be exempt from the CRA if they are already covered by existing EU laws.
+For example, medical devices will be required to comply with the cybersecurity requirements of NIS2.

 The Importance of the CRA for Providers